jusantana/GithubFetcher/README.md

 ## Installing

-First cd into your project directory.
+First, cd into your project directory.
-Then run the following command.
+Second, run the following command.
 ```
 npm install
 ```
-If successful the command will install all dependacies.
+If successful the command will install all dependencies.

 ## Usage
-This program accepts two arguments, first the github username, and second the sorting order.
+This program accepts two arguments, Github username, and sorting order.
 `./bin/run [username] [asc||desc]`
 #### Example
 ```